-This bit I like about this is that how easily I can switch versions.
-If I decide I would rather use the most current Ruby 2.4.1 I can simply install it and switch to that as my default:
+One aspect about this that I like is how easily I can switch versions.
+If I decide I would rather use Ruby 2.5.0 then I can simply install it and switch to that as my default:

 One this was done, I was able to get Jekyll installed using